-The 533rd Convocation will take place at The University of Chicago on Saturday, June 13, 2020, on the University's Main Quadrangles.
-All candidates will participate in this ceremony, during which the president will verbally confer degrees to groups of candidates by degree type and academic program.
+The 537th Convocation will take place on the Main Quadrangle of the University of Chicago's campus on Saturday, June 3, 2023, beginning at 9:15 a.m.
+All candidates are invited to participate in this ceremony, during which the president will verbally confer degrees by school or division.
 Individual divisions and schools hold separate ceremonies or receptions at which degree candidates will receive their diplomas individually from their deans.

-The Main Quadrangles will open for general seating at 7:00 a.m.
+The Main Quadrangle will open general seating for the University-wide ceremony at 7:00 a.m.
 The main security entrance is located at Levi Hall, 5801 South Ellis Avenue.
-Guests are asked to be in their seats no later than 9:00 a.m. so they can watch the procession.
+Guests are asked to be in their seats no later than 8:45 a.m. so they can watch the procession.
 Seating is first-come, first-served.

 In gathering all degree candidates together for a shared graduation, the University is honoring its earliest traditions and the goals set out for convocations by the University’s first president, William Rainey Harper.